VitorNasc4/Average_Grade_Calculator/README.md

 # Javascrip Operators

-A software that receive 3 grades, manipulete them and show if the student failed or not
+A software that receive 2 grades from 3 students, manipulete them and show if the students failed or not

 ## 🛠 Tecnologies used